DeepHydro/LMS/README.md

 ### Prerequisites
 * [NET Framework 4.5](https://www.microsoft.com/net/download/thank-you/net452)

-### Install
-Download the VHF [setup file](https://github.com/DeepHydro/VHF/releases) and install it on your PC.

-## Tutorial
-   A step-by-step [tutorial](https://github.com/DeepHydro/Visual-HEIFLOW/blob/master/tutorial/Tutorial.pdf) for modeling the Miho catchment located in Korea is provided.
-All necessary data used for the modeling accompany the tutorial document.

 ## Major Libraries
   Several third-party libraries are used when developing LMS:
-* The hydrodynamic and  water quality model is based on [FVCOMT](http://fvcom.smast.umassd.edu/)
+* The hydrodynamic and  water quality model is based on [FVCOM](http://fvcom.smast.umassd.edu/)
 * The GIS environment is based on [DotSpatial](https://github.com/DotSpatial)

 ## Acknowledgements